 The duties and powers of the Civil Service Commission are set forth in Chapter 400 of the Code of Iowa, as if may be amended from time to time.
 The Mayor appoints Civil Service Commission members.
 The Commission will issue its own policies and procedures.
-The City Clerk serves as the Secretary to the Civil Service Commission as provided by Chapter 400 of the Code of Iowa.
+A representative from the HR Department serves as the Secretary to the Civil Service Commission as provided by Chapter 400 of the Code of Iowa.

-The City Clerk keeps current lists of those employees covered by Civil Service as well as seniority lists in each employment category.
+The HR Department keeps current lists of those employees covered by Civil Service as well as seniority lists in each employment category.
 Lists are posted at City Hall.